|

 and some bastard of a president or

-prime minister glorifies the deeds, as only
+minister glorifies the deeds, as only

 the remaining families' bleed for the Broken Hearted.